 It is TBC's policy that employee or external communications with the CPUC or any requests for CPUC approvals be conducted only by authorized representatives of NextEra or TBC as designated by the TBC President, or his or her designee, unless the communication is for a complaint or is otherwise authorized in this Compliance Plan in the ordinary course of filing required reports with the CPUC.
-NextEra General Counsel and the TBC Principal Attorney must be consulted and approval obtained before any communications, whether informal or formal, are presented to the CPUC.
+NextEra General Counsel, the TBC Principal Attorney and the TBC Regulatory and Business Manager, must be consulted and approval obtained before any communications, whether informal or formal, are presented to the CPUC.